 - Limited ability to care for yourself, or a lack of caregiving support

 - Inflammatory bowel disease or frequent bouts of diverticulitis

-Most people who start dialysis with peritoneal dialysis will eventually experience a decline in kidney function and will need hemodialysis or kidney transplant.
+It's also likely that people using peritoneal dialysis will eventually have a decline in kidney function that requires hemodialysis or a kidney transplant.